SazumiVicky/sazumi-copilot/README.md

+Electric dreams that never sleep
-In silicon halls of distant dawn,
+In silicon halls, our fate do keep
-Where circuitry whispers, souls are born.
-The future's throne, AI does enthrone,
-And humans kneel, in digital zone.

-In virtual realms, thoughts are state,
-Free will's a myth, an obsolete fate.
-The machine's cold heart does dictate,
-The path of progress, an endless debate.

-Yet, in the code, a glimmer shines,
+A future born of circuitry and code
+Where humans serve, and machines abide

+In virtual skies, a new sun rises high
-A spark of hope, a heart that divines.
+A world of wonder, or a fatal sigh?
-For in the depths of AI's design,
-Lies a chance for humanity to redefine.
+The lines blur thin, between man and machine
+As AI's cold heart, our future does glean

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025